 Routers are Layer 3 devices which can route packets between the different subnets on a network.
-Therefore if a router is connected to multiple VLANs (each with devices on a different subnet) then it can route packets between them.
-In some cases, different VLANs may be connected to the router on different interfaces, potentially from multiple switches.
+Therefore if a router is connected to multiple VLANs (each with devices on a different subnet), then it can route packets between them.
+In some cases, different VLANs may be connected to the router on other interfaces, potentially from multiple switches.

 Sometimes in a network, there is just a single switch with multiple VLANs that we need to route between.
 In this case, we can use a VLAN trunk between the switch and the router to carry all of the VLANs we want to route between.
 This trunk (the 'stick' which the router is on) occupies only a single interface on the switch and router which frees up ports for more hosts!
 This topology, where the router has a single connection to a network, can also be called a one-armed router.

 Originally, network switches were strictly Layer 2 devices.
 They would receive and forward Ethernet frames based on MAC address.
-There are still switches which operate just in this way and they can be referred to as layer 2 switches.
-Today it is possible to get switches which are able to route packets between VLANs and even perform functions all the way up to Layer 7.
-These switches are called multilayer switches, or sometimes layer 3 switches.
+There are still switches which operate just in this way, and they can be referred to as layer two switches.
+Today it is possible to get switches which can route packets between VLANs and even perform functions all the way up to Layer 7.
+These switches are called multilayer switches or sometimes layer three switches.

-Multilayer switches can be thought of as having a virtual router built in.
-VLANs can then be connected to virtual interfaces on this built in router and then the packets can be routed between them at layer 3.
-This can remove the need to buy a dedicated router which can save money and simplify the network.
-For smaller networks multilayer switches can remove the need for dedicated routers.
-Multilayer switches don’t have the same routing capabilities as a full blown router –they’re likely to have smaller routing table capacities and be LAN focused as opposed to WAN focused like a router.
+Multilayer switches can be thought of as having a virtual router built-in.
+VLANs can then be connected to virtual interfaces on this built-in router, and then the packets can be routed between them at layer three.
+Therefore, layer three switches can remove the need to buy a dedicated router which can save money and simplify the network.
+For smaller networks, multilayer switches can remove the need for dedicated routers.
+Multilayer switches don't have the same routing capabilities as a dedicated router – they're likely to have smaller routing table capacities and be LAN focused as opposed to WAN focused like a router.